tvaz/tvaz.github.io/projects.md

 [My Panels](panels)

+# Streaming

+You can find my streaming content on my [Twitch channel](https://www.twitch.tv/pinkrupee) as well as my [YouTube](https://www.youtube.com/@pinkrupee).
+As of now it is mostly video game streaming content but I may branch out in the future.

 # Zines

 I occasionally do illustration, and I'm proud to have a few illustrations in the Faces of Evil zine, a Legend of Zelda fanzine.